adrienjoly/ideas/index.md

 - <span class="hashtag">#music</span> "Upbeat50", a smart spotify 50-track playlist based on your favorite upbeat tracks.
 To sync for offline listening during commute to work.
 Would be updated every week or month. ✅
 - <span class="hashtag">#productivity</span> "next step" for trello cards (chrome ext.): displays the next actionnable step under the title of each trello card ✅
 ## Not done yet
-- Script to automatically backup book/reading highlights from https://app.blinkist.com/en/highlights/ to google drive
+- Script to automatically backup book/reading highlights from <a href="https://app.blinkist.com/en/highlights/">app.blinkist.com</a> to google drive
   <span id="2159980202" class="vote-button">
     <a href="https://twitter.com/share?ref_src=twsrc%5Etfw"
        class="twitter-share-button"